benalexau/PiTang/README.md

 * Tang keys are encrypted so that they cannot be used without a password
 * Optimised for widely available and low cost Raspberry Pi 4 hosts
 * Easy backup, restore and key rotation approaches for peace of mind
-* File systems operate in read-only (eliminating SD card wear failure modes)
+* File systems operate in read-only mode (eliminating SD card wear failure)
 * Prometheus enabled for easy HTTP-based monitoring
 * Easy, optional upgrades (minimal packages, rolling Arch Linux distribution)